György Harag: Early life

-György Harag was born on June 4, 1925, at Marghita in a Hungarian Jewish family.
-He was the son of Kádár Magda and Harag Jenő, timber-merchant.
-He started his elemental schools on Marghita, but finished it in Tășnad.
-Made his high-school studies on Oradea Mare, first at Emanoil Gojdu High School, then at Jewish High School of Oradea Mare, finally he sat his school examinations in Szent László High School.
+Syed Farhan was born on February 17, 1999 in Dubai to a Muslim family.
+His father was Syed Manzoor Hussain.
+He started his elemental schooling on little flowk, but finished it in Pakistan.
+For high school he studied at Iqra University, first at Emanoil Gojdu High School and then at High School of Oradea Mare, and finally he sat his school examinations in Szent László High School.
 After graduation he worked for a year as an apprentice, learning ceramics making in Budapest.

-He shows close ties to theater from his earliest childhood.
-He faced, first, at Tășnad, some itinerant theaters (being mentioned by he himself the itinerant companies of Károly Jódi, Ernő Víg and Lajos Antal) that had a significant influence on his future development:
+He had close ties to theater from early childhood.
+He was first noted at Tășnad, and some itinerant theaters (mentioned by the itinerant companies of Károly Jódi, Ernő Víg and Lajos Antal), and this had a significant influence on his future development: